 From time to time we may send you offers from selected partners but this will only be done directly from us without having shared your data with any third party/partner.

-We do use a 3rd party service to help us fulfil e-marketing activities – for example, our e-marketing is administered by a 3rd party company called Pod Digital (email address email@example.com)
+We do use a 3rd party service to help us fulfil e-marketing activities – for example, our e-marketing is administered by a 3rd party company called CAB Hospitality (email address firstname.lastname@example.org)

 We have verified that this 3rd party service is GDPR compliant (or are working towards GDPR compliance).

 You have certain rights concerning the information we hold about you, as defined under the General Data Protection Regulation.
 If you wish to exercise these rights, please contact us, including your email address in the first instance (this is the unique identifier we use to identify and collate personal information).